suprematic/zipkin-clj/README.md

 ### B3 trace propagation

-As of now there is only a basic support for cross-process trace propagation, although the library gives all the required components to make , e.g., a simple [Ring middleware][ring-middleware] function propagating trace info.
+As of now there is only a basic support for cross-process trace propagation, although the library gives all the required components to make, e.g., a simple [Ring middleware][ring-middleware] function propagating trace info.

 ``` clojure